infobip/infobip-rtc-ios/README.md

 let outgoingCall = InfobipRTC.call(callRequest)
 ```

-As you can see, the [`call`](https://github.com/infobip/infobip-rtc-ios/wiki/InfobipRTC#call) method returns an instance of [`OutgoingCall`](https://github.com/infobip/infobip-rtc-ios/wiki/OutgoingCall) as a result.
-With it, you can track status of your call and invoke call actions. `CallDelegate` is passed as third param, so you can perform something when called subscriber answers the call, rejects it, when call is ended, etc. You set up `CallDelegate` with the following code:
+As you can see, the [`call`](https://github.com/infobip/infobip-rtc-ios/wiki/InfobipRTC#call) method returns an instance
+of [`OutgoingCall`](https://github.com/infobip/infobip-rtc-ios/wiki/OutgoingCall) as a result.
+With it, you can track
+the status of your call and respond to events, such as:

+* called subscriber answered the call
+* called subscriber rejected the call
+* the call has ended

+The `CallDelegate`, passed as the third parameter, is used for receiving events from the SDK, and can be set up using
+the following code:

 ```
 class RTCCallDelegate : CallDelegate {
+    func onRinging(_ callRingingEvent: CallRingingEvent) {
+        os_log("Call is ringing.")
+    }

+    func onEarlyMedia(_ callEarlyMediaEvent: CallEarlyMediaEvent) {
+        os_log("Received early media.")
+    }

     func onEstablished(_ callEstablishedEvent: CallEstablishedEvent) {
-        os_log("Call established")
+        os_log("Call established.")
     }

+    func onUpdated(_ callUpdatedEvent: CallUpdatedEvent) {
+        os_log("Call updated.")
+    }

     func onHangup(_ callHangupEvent: CallHangupEvent) {
-        os_log("Call ended")
+        os_log("Call ended.")
     }

     func onError(_ callErrorEvent: CallErrorEvent) {
-        os_log("Call ended with error")
+        os_log("Call ended with error.")
     }

-    func onEarlyMedia(_ callEarlyMediaEvent: CallEarlyMediaEvent) {
-        os_log("Received early media.")
 }

-    func onRinging(_ callRingingEvent: CallRingingEvent) {
-        os_log("Call is ringing.")
-    }
-}
 ```

 When `CallDelegate` is set up, and the call is established, there are a few things that you can do with the actual call.
-One of them, of course, is to hang up.
-That can be done via the [`hangup`](https://github.com/infobip/infobip-rtc-ios/wiki/Call#hangup) method on the call, and after that, both parties will receive `hangup` event upon hang up completion.
+One of them is to hang up the call, which can be done via
+the [`hangup`](https://github.com/infobip/infobip-rtc-ios/wiki/Call#hangup) method.
+Upon completion, both parties will
+receive the `hangup` event.

 ```
 outgoingCall.hangup()
 ```

 You can simulate digit press during the call by sending DTMF codes (Dual-Tone Multi-Frequency).
-This is achieved via [`sendDTMF`](https://github.com/infobip/infobip-rtc-ios/wiki/Call#sendDTMF) method.
-Valid DTMF codes are digits `0`-`9`, `*` and `#`.
+This is achieved via
+the [`sendDTMF`](https://github.com/infobip/infobip-rtc-ios/wiki/Call#sendDTMF) method.
+Valid DTMF codes are digits `0`
+-`9`, letters `Á` to `D`, `*` and `#`.

 ```
 outgoingCall.sendDTMF('*')